enkerewpo/rmon/README.md

-# rmon
+# RMON

-linux kernel resource monitor(process, irq, etc) cli-monitor written in Rust
+profiling program on unix(like) system with TUI interface written in Rust.

 wheatfox 2024